Intesa Sanpaolo constantly monitors and promotes free competition. In this regard, it renews its commitment, especially with the aim to:

 For years, the Antitrust Team has promoted the dissemination of the antitrust culture in its relations with third parties and Supervisory Authorities, also through active participation in seminars, lectures and advocacy initiatives.
 During 2015, these activities increased significantly through the following initiatives/awards:

-appointment of the Antitrust Team - within the Top Legal Awards - among the best antitrust teams in Italy.
+appointment of the Antitrust Team - within the European Counsel Awards - among the best antitrust teams in Europe.

 With a view to ensuring the utmost transparency in its relations with the Authorities, the Antitrust Team manages notifications of concentration transactions with the competent Italian and international Antitrust Authorities and the information requests pertaining to fact-finding investigations and proceedings relating to possible breaches of the relevant regulations (e.g. regulations applicable to concentrations, agreements, abuses of dominant positions and state-aids).